quintel/documentation/general/appliances_labelling.md

 -    [http://www.top10energyefficiency.org.uk/dishwashers](http://www.top10energyefficiency.org.uk/dishwashers)

 The limits of the annual energy consumption in each energy class are based on the EEI.
-The relation between the EEI and the energy label is not linear therefor the EEI needed to be adjusted.
+The relation between the EEI and the energy label is not linear; therefore the EEI needed to be adjusted.
 The EEI adjusted was calculated with the linearization method and the results are shown in the graph below.
 With the linearization method a straight line was drawn in order to define the new values for the EEI adjusted.
 The EEI adjusted is used instead of the EEI in order to be able to be used the same icon with the energy classes for all the appliances in the ETM, as the steps from the one energy class to another are equal on the icon.

 ![Figure 8: EEI adjusted.](../images/EEI_adjusted.png "Figure 8: EEI adjusted.")